 The state prosecution is expected to proceed after Wilson is sentenced for the federal offense.

 Having pleaded not guilty to the state child rape charge, Wilson would serve any sentence imposed in the state prosecution after completing his federal prison term.
-He faces up to 26 years in state prison.
+He faces up to 26 years in prison.

 Wilson remains in federal custody pending Friday's sentencing hearing.